gabriel20xx/CollabTable/CollabTableAndroid/README.md

 1. After adding fields, tap the floating + button
 2. Fill in values for each field
 3. Values are saved automatically as you type

+### Performance Notes (Large Tables)
+For very large tables the app applies several optimizations:
+- Rows are kept in their original creation order rather than sorting by last update timestamp.
+This prevents the entire list from resorting after each edit and reduces scroll jank.
+- Rapid successive database emissions are coalesced (debounced ~75ms) before updating the UI state, lowering unnecessary recompositions during bulk edits or sync bursts.
+Further planned improvements:
+- Incremental paging for extremely large datasets
+- Horizontal virtualization for very wide column sets If you encounter sluggishness with tens of thousands of rows, enable server-side filtering/sorting to reduce client load.

 ### Column Content Alignment
 In the Edit Column dialog you can choose how each column's cell content is aligned (Left, Center, Right) via a single connected Material 3 segmented button group.
 The selection persists per list/field and updates immediately when you save changes.
 To adjust later, open the Manage Columns dialog or edit the field again.